Kong/docs.konghq.com/app/_includes/md/plugins-hub/log_custom_fields_by_lua.md

 ### Special characters

-Dots `.` in the field key creates nested fields.
-You can use a backslash `\` to escape dots if you want to keep them in the field name.
+Dot characters (`.`) in the field key create nested fields.
+You can use a backslash `\` to escape a dot if you want to keep it in the field name.

 For example, if you configure a field in the File Log plugin with both a regular dot and an escaped dot: